isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 - All NA filters have been renamed to None in both the File Browser page and the Cohort Builder page.

+- User details page has been modified to include more icons and buttons.
+The essential functionality and contents are not modified.

 **Bug Fixes**

 - Service account kick-off email notification from DCF was broken.
 It has been fixed.